bamcis-io/multi-az-observability/API.md

 - *Type:* aws-cdk-lib.aws_cloudwatch.IAlarm

-An alarm for regional impact of any critical operation as measured by the server-side.
+An alarm for regional availability impact of any critical operation as measured by the server-side.

 ---